hitbc/deSAMBA/README.md

 ## Introduction

-deSAMBA(de Bruijn graph-based Sparse Approximate Match Block Analyzer) is a tailored long read classification approach using a novel sparse approximate match-based pseudo alignment algorithm.
+DeSAMBA(de Bruijn graph-based Sparse Approximate Match Block Analyzer) is a tailored long read classification approach using a novel sparse approximate match-based pseudo alignment algorithm.
 Benchmarks on real datasets demonstrate that deSAMBA enables to simultaneously achieve fast speed and good classification yields, which outperforms state-of-the-art tools and has many potentials to cutting-edge metagenomics studies.

 ## Memory usage